 The 1968 Theft Act does not deal adequately with the theft of pets.
 The law conflates sentient animal companions with inanimate objects.
 Financial rewards and no questions asked (illegal under the Theft Act) have replaced legal enforcement.
 This law is outdated and needs to be amended.

-The enforcement of the aims of the petition re #PetTheftReform, will not require further legislation, as a simple amendment will suffice without hours of Parliamentary time or increased police funding.
+The enforcement of the aims of the petition will not require new legislation, as the simple Pet Theft Reform amendments can be included within the existing Act as a general ‘tidying up’.
+That would be relatively simple if there is the political will to do so, without hours of Parliamentary time or increased police funding.

 Prefer to tweet?
 You can use the example below, getting your MPs Twitter address from http://tweetyourmp.com/

 [@MPname] as my MP, please join @sampauk_ @Dr_Dan_1 for the #PetTheftReform debate on 2 July 2018 in Westminster Hall at 4.30